CodyReichert/awesome-cl/README.md

 ----------------

 * [simple-tasks](https://github.com/Shinmera/simple-tasks) - A very simple task scheduling framework. [zlib][33].
+  * saves the return values and the task environment in case of failure, so we can inspect it later.
 * [deeds](https://github.com/Shinmera/deeds) - Deeds is an Extensible Event Delivery System.
 It allows for efficient event delivery to multiple handlers with a complex event filtering system. [zlib][33].
 * [cl-flow](https://github.com/borodust/cl-flow/) -  Data-flowish computation tree library for non-blocking concurrent Common Lisp.
 [MIT][200].
 * [event-glue](https://github.com/orthecreedence/event-glue) - simple eventing abstraction.
 No dependencies.
 It can be used anywhere you need a generic event handling system.
 [MIT][200].